robabram/Quickstart-Secure-Django-Template/README.md

 # Quick Start Secure Django Project Template

+#### Note: This project has been archived and will no longer be updated.

 This is free quick start template for a secure Django web application using OAuth2 with server side encrypted tokens.
 This template has all my favorite bits for a good secure Django web site.
 Questions and contributions are welcome.